Coping

 What is Coping in Construction?

 In construction, the coping or capping is built on the compound wall, parapet wall, and boundary wall.
-Coping is provided to avoid the seepage of water into walls during the rainy season.
+The primary purpose of coping is to prevent water seepage into the wall from the top and, second, to shed water clear of the face of the wall, both as effectively as possible.
 The water gets drained by the slope provided in the coping.
-Coping also adds to the overall appearance of a building or wall.
+Coping also adds to the overall appearance of a wall.
 The slope of 1:20 is provided to drain the water during the rainy season.

 Tiles, stones, bricks, clay, terracotta, slate, wood, lean concrete, and various types of metals like aluminum, zinc, stainless steel, copper, and steel are generally used for coping construction.
 Today, precast coping is also available on the market.